 The Social Security Administration (SSA) has set guidelines or requirements you must meet to qualify for disability benefits.
 For medical disability or vocational disability, you must meet all of the following:

-An applicant must also be eligible for the SSDI program by virtue of having worked and paid Social Security taxes for many years or for the SSI program by having low income and assets.
-Learn more about financial eligibility guidelines for SSDI and SSI.
+To qualify for the SSDI program, you must have worked and paid Social Security taxes for many years.
+To be eligible for the SSI program, you must have a low income and few assets.
+Learn more about the financial eligibility guidelines for SSDI.

-Claims for both SSDI and SSI are processed in the following steps.
+Under Social Security's disability guidelines, all claims for SSDI and SSI are processed with the following steps.

-2. After the disability interview has been conducted, the appropriate paperwork has been completed, and the claim has been entered into the system, it is then transferred to a state agency (Disability Determination Services, or DDS), where it is assigned to a disability examiner.
+2. After the disability interview, the SSA representative will complete the appropriate paperwork and transfer your claim to a state agency (Disability Determination Services, or DDS), where it's assigned to a disability claims examiner.

-The most important two things in a disability case are a person's medical records and work history.
+The two most important things in a disability case are your medical records and work history.